deltachat/deltachat-desktop/docs/E2E-TESTING.md

 for [UI mode](https://playwright.dev/docs/test-ui-mode)

+If you omit the project parameter the tests will be executed in all configured browsers (Chrome, chromium, and Firefox at the moment)

 The account dir for tests is in _packages/e2e-tests/data/accounts_

 It can be deleted after running tests and will be recreated in the next run.